What is personal property replacement cost coverage?

 In addition to pictures, videos and lists, receipts and serial numbers are a great way to document all of your belongings and will make filing a claim go more smoothly.

-For personal property on a home insurance policy, the coverage limit is usually 50-70% of your dwelling coverage limits.
-That means if your dwelling coverage is $500,000, you might have $250,000 in personal property limits.
-You must assess how much all your belongings are worth - the cost to replace them - and decide if the coverage limits on your policy work for you.
-Discuss this with your carrier and adjust as needed.
+For personal property on a home insurance policy, the coverage limit is usually 50-70% of your dwelling coverage limit.
+That means if your dwelling coverage is $500,000, you would have $250,000 to $350,000 for personal property limits.
+On a condo or renters policy, you choose the personal property coverage limit based on your estimate of the value of your home's contents.

 What is a personal property replacement cost loss settlement?